Opentrons/ProtocolEditor/README.md

 # ProtocolEditor

 Early release of the OpenTrons Protocol Editor.
+It's running Python and Flask under the hood.

 You can run it yourself locally using the attached Dockerfile, or go to http://editor.mix.bio/.